Instrument Processing Workflow

 Replay

-This section should contain a sink where cleaned instruments and other supplies can be rinsed and dried thoroughly before being inspected, assembled into sets or trays, and wrapped or packaged for sterilization.
+Cleaned, dried instruments and other supplies should be inspected for residual debris and damage, assembled into sets or trays, and wrapped or packaged for sterilization.